MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - numero de cartao

-- n º cartão
+- n º do cartão
 - nº do cartao

 - nº. do cartão

-- Nenhum cartão execute
+- n º do cartão
-- Nenhum cartao execute
+- Não da carta
 - no. do cartão

 -